Saudi-US

 The

-propagandists have been targeting Saudi Arabia since a while and are trying
+propagandists have been targeting Saudi Arabia for a while and are trying

 their utmost negative zeal to link terrorism and Saudi Arabia.